Pandoa/DatabaseConnector-ODBC/docs/setup.md

 2. Enter `odbcad32.exe` to open the `ODBC Data Source Administrator (64-bit)` window.
 ![64-bit ODBC admin window](_media/run.png)

-3. Under the `Driver` section, identify the driver you install and note somewhere the exact name of your driver (version number included).
+3. Under the `Drivers` section, identify the driver you installed and note somewhere the exact name of your driver (version number included).
 ![driver name](_media/driver.png)

 ?> In the example, the name to remember is `MariaDB ODBC 3.1 Driver`.